raviten/documentation/integrating-ios-sdk.rst

 ###########################################

 #.
 Open Keychain Access on your Mac and choose the menu option Certificate Assistant -> Request a Certificate from a Certificate Authority
 #.
-Enter some descriptive name for Common Name
+Enter some descriptive name for Common Name (Give your app name preferably)
 #.
 Check Saved to disk option and click continue
 #.
 In the Keys section of the Keychain Access, a new private key would have appeared
 #.
 Save the private key file as keyfile.p12 in a separate folder